-The first section explains key concepts for the knowledge area, and the second section explains trends and emerging practices.
+The first explains key concepts of the knowledge area, and the second covers trends and emerging practices.

-The third section explains tailoring conditions you should consider while developing processes for your project; e.g. how much emphasis you should give to each process according to the scope of the project.
+The third section explains tailoring conditions you should consider while developing processes for your project: e.g. how much emphasis you should give to each according to the scope.

-The last section helps you consider if Agile methodologies can help you achieve your objective.
+The last section helps you consider if Agile methodologies can assist you in achieving your objectives.

-Moreover, this is the first time that the PMBOK has discussed the benefit management plan.
-The benefit management plan begins at an early stage of the project and it describes how and when the project will deliver the benefits and a mechanism to measure those benefits.
+In this edition, the PMBOK discusses the benefits management plan.
+This begins at an early stage of the project and it describes how and when the project will deliver the benefits.
+It also provides a mechanism to measure those benefits.

-This time Net Present Value, IRR, benefit cost ratio, payback period, etc., were placed in the PMBOK Guide.
+Net Present Value, IRR, benefit-cost ratio, payback period, etc., have all found a place in the PMBOK Guide.

-A new chapter on the role of the project manager has also been added, where PMBOK describes the project manager’s role in the team.
-This section explains how the Talent Triangle helps an organization to achieve its objectives efficiently.
+A chapter on the role of the project manager in the team has been added, and how the Talent Triangle helps an organization achieve its objectives.

 The role of the project manager is now aligned with the PMI Talent Triangle concept, which was introduced in 2016.